complexorganizations/Data-Scraper/.github/tasks.md

 - [ ] If there is Captcha on the page, than use (Google Cloud Vision API, Google Cloud Speech API) to solve it.
 - [ ] Fix the bugs for export to xml, csv, json
 - [ ] Support Screenshots, If the user says true on a screenshot element than take a screenshot.
+- [ ] Fix all of the bugs that come along with this :)